-- Ethics officials at your prospective agency and OGE analyze your financial disclosure report for potential conflicts of interest.
-If OGE sees potential red flags with regard to conflicts of interest, OGE will notify the prospective agency and the Transition Team/White House Counsel's Office to begin a discussion. - As possible conflicts are identified, ethics officials will determine the resolution of the conflict, for example resignations and divestiture of assets.
+- Ethics officials at your prospective agency and OGE analyze financial disclosure reports for potential conflicts of interest.
+If either the prospective agency or OGE sees potential red flags with regard to conflicts of interest, the agency or OGE will notify you and the PTT or PPO and begin a discussion. - As possible conflicts are identified, ethics officials will determine the resolution - of the conflicts, for example resignations and divestiture of assets.
 Agency ethics officials will discuss the proposed resolutions with you.
 It may take multiple discussions and proposals until a workable solution is found. - Ethics officials will prepare an ethics agreement outlining steps you will take to avoid conflicts of interest.
-The ethics agreement will contain standard language used for all nominees. - You then review the agreement for any factual errors, make sure you understand it, and determine if you can complete the steps in the required time frames. - Once the financial disclosure report and ethics agreement are finalized, OGE preclears (i.e., tentatively approves) your financial disclosure report and ethics agreement. - You sign your ethics agreement.
+The ethics agreement will contain standard language used for all nominees as well as standardized clauses addressing your particular situation. - You then review the agreement for any factual errors, make sure you understand it, and determine if you can complete the steps in the required time frames. - Once the financial disclosure report and ethics agreement are finalized, the package is submitted to OGE for preclearance (i.e., tentative approval).
+You may receive an additional round of questions or requests for changes to your report following this review. - Once OGE preclears your financial disclosure report and ethics agreement, you sign your ethics agreement.

+Taking a senior federal

+position may require

+significant financial

-Taking a senior federal position may require significant financial sacrifices by you and your immediate family.
+sacrifices by you and

-NOMINATION
+Nomination

 - If your nomination is approved by the White House, the President nominates you.
-At that point, you sign your pre-approved financial disclosure report. - Your agency's ethics official certifies the report and provides OGE with an opinion regarding conflicts of interest. - OGE's Director certifies the report.
-Finally, OGE transmits your financial disclosure report and ethics agreement to the Senate. - Within five days before your Senate committee hearing, you disclose any income or honoraria earned after the date of your signature on your financial disclosure report by filing a letter with your agency's ethics official, who transmits it to the Senate and OGE. - If the Senate confirms your nomination, the President appoints you.
+At that point, you certify your pre-approved financial disclosure report in INTEGRITY. - Your agency's ethics official certifies the report and provides OGE with an opinion regarding conflicts of interest. - OGE reviews the opinion, certifies the report, and transmits your financial disclosure report and ethics agreement to the Senate. - Once the Senate confirms receipt, OGE will make your financial disclosure report available and post your ethics agreement on the OGE website, www.oge.gov. - Within five days before your Senate committee hearing, you disclose any income or honoraria earned after the date of your signature on your financial disclosure report by filing a letter with your agency's ethics official, who transmits it to the Senate and OGE. - If the Senate confirms your nomination, the President appoints you.